-Pinot uses a hybrid storage model, which divides tuples into segments and stores data inside each segment in columnar manner.
+Pinot uses the PAX storage model, which divides tuples into segments and stores data inside each segment in columnar manner.
 A segment is immutable and typically contains tens of millions of rows.
 It also stores metadata, indexes, and zone maps for its tuples.

 Pinot server nodes store segments in directories of UNIX file system.
 Each such directory contains a metadata file and an index file.
 The metadata file stores information about tuple columns in the segment.
 The index file stores indexes for all the columns.
 The global metadata about segments, including the mapping of a segment to the node where it is positioned, is maintained in controller nodes.
 Each segment is indeed a cache of data, which has an expiration time to ensure certain data freshness.
 The original sources of segments are external systems like Kafka and Hadoop / HDFS.